 Did you know that your vaginal pH changes during sex?
 Interesting, right?

 To prepare for the possible influx of semen, your vagina temporarily rises its pH during sexual intercourse.
 This makes the normally acidic environment more alkaline to protect the sperm on their way to the egg.

 So, it’s important to balance your pH back to a healthy range after sex.

-If you do like to hop in the shower after sex, you can reach for a pH-balancing wash like Balance Moisturizing Personal Wash which has been formulated to accurately match vaginal pH – without putting artificial fragrances, petroleum, and parabens on your body like other feminine hygiene washes.
+If you like to hop in the shower after sex, you can reach for a pH-balanced wash like Balance Moisturizing Personal Wash which has been formulated to accurately match vaginal pH – without putting artificial fragrances, petroleum, and parabens on your body like other feminine hygiene washes.